Violence against women: Sports

-In the military
+Military

 A 1995 study of female war veterans found that 90 percent had been sexually harassed.
 A 2003 survey found that 30 percent of female vets said they were raped in the military and a 2004 study of veterans who were seeking help for post-traumatic stress disorder found that 71 percent of the women said they were sexually assaulted or raped while serving.

+In 2021, The New York Times reported that about one in four women in the military had experienced sexual assault.
+Until the end of 2023, these reports went through the service member's chain-of-command, and many women reported that their reports were dismissed without due process and/or resulted in professional reprisal, ostracism, or other maltreatment.
+Beginning in December 2023, however, sexual assault reports are handled outside of the chain-of-command, hopefully reducing biases in the process of investigation.

 Online

+Cyberbullying

 Cyberbullying is a form of intimidation using electronic forms of contact.
 In the 21st century, cyberbullying has become increasingly common, especially among teenagers in Western countries.
-On 24 September 2015, the United Nations Broadband Commission released a report that claimed that almost 75% percent of women online have encountered harassment and threats of violence, otherwise known as cyber violence.
+Almost 75% of women have encountered harassment and threats of violence online, known as cyber violence, as reported by the United Nations Broadband Commission in 2015.
 Misogynistic rhetoric is prevalent online, and the public debate over gender-based attacks has increased significantly, leading to calls for policy interventions and better responses by social networks like Facebook and Twitter.
 Some specialists have argued that gendered online attacks should be given particular attention within the wider category of hate speech.
 Abusers quickly identified opportunities online to humiliate their victims, destroy their careers, reputations and relationships, and even drive them to suicide or "trigger so-called 'honor' violence in societies where sex outside of marriage is seen as bringing shame on a family".

 According to a poll conducted by Amnesty International in 2018 across 8 countries, 23% of women have experienced online abuse of harassment.
 These are often sexist or misogynistic in nature and include direct of indirect threats of physical or sexual violence, abuse targeting aspects of their personality and privacy violations.

 According to Human Rights Watch, 90% of those who experienced sexual violence online in 2019 were women and girls.